Fact Sheet 5:

 - Fact Sheet 20: "Anti-Spam Resources: Halting the Junk E-Mail Juggernaut" www.privacyrights.org/fs/fs20-spam.htm

-Many telemarketers are exempt from the National Do Not Call Registry as discussed in Part 2.
+Many telemarketers are exempt from the National Do Not Call Registry.
 If you want to minimize the number of telemarketing calls you receive from these excluded companies, be cautious when giving out your phone number.
 According to the FTC, simply filling out a sweepstakes or contest entry form is not considered giving consent unless the form indicates that by signing and providing your phone number, you have given express permission to be contacted by phone.
-If you are contacted, follow the steps outlined in Part 3.

 Here are some additional situations where you might unwittingly give your phone number to telemarketers: